maya-kleinstein/Sybil-Resistant-Mixnet/ARTIFACT-EVALUATION.md

 To reproduce the results of the paper, i.e. using 80 nodes with 2 million clients, 4 CPU's and 50G of memory per node would be required.

 ### Software Requirements
+- Rust
+- Python3
-All necessary cargo packages are listed in the `cargo.toml` file, python3 is also required.
+- All necessary cargo packages are listed in the `cargo.toml`

-- **Locally:** No special requirements are needed to run `run.py` on a Windows OS.
-To run on Linux install the `protobuf-compile` package.
+- The `protobuf-compiler` package is necessary when running on linux

-- **Remotely:** To run remotely while using the scripts under `./scripts/` a `x86_64-unknown-linux-gnu` architecture and a Slurm cluster are required.
-The package `protobuf-compile` is also needed.
+- To run remotely using the scripts under `./scripts/` a `x86_64-unknown-linux-gnu` architecture and a Slurm cluster are required.

 ### Estimated Time and Storage Consumption